-- As part of 1st day procedures, your child will be checked by staff in a semi-private location. - Note that our staff are not lice experts and could miss a louse or a nit. - If lice or nits are found, campers MUST be treated in order to stay at camp.
-This can be done privately at home, or we can proceed at camp with our non-toxic lice treatment.
-Parents/guardians must stay and assist with the first treatment.
-Each treatment takes 3-4 hours, and will be repeated every 4 days during your child's time at camp until they are nit free.
+- As part of 1st day procedures, your child will be checked by staff in a semi-private location. - Note that our staff are not lice experts and could miss a louse or a nit. - If lice or nits are found, we will proceed with our tested and practiced non-toxic lice treatment.
+Each treatment will take 2-3 hours on the first day and will be repeated every 4 days during your child's time at camp until they are nit free.
+Overall, this will not isolate the camper from their group, but treatments will take campers and a staff member away from activities.
+We will do our best to minimize the time while ensuring a thorough treatment.